Home/Fruits/Italian Prune Plum

 How to Store

-Store fresh prune plums in the refrigerator and consume within a week.
+Store fresh prune plums in the refrigerator for up to a week.
 Dried prune plums should be kept in an airtight container in a cool, dry place.

 Myths vs Realities

-RealityWhile they are excellent for digestion, prune plums also provide antioxidants and essential vitamins that benefit overall health.
+RealityWhile they are known for aiding digestion, prune plums also provide numerous other health benefits, including antioxidant properties.

 MythEating prune plums will cause weight gain.+

-RealityIn moderation, prune plums can aid in weight management due to their fiber content.
+RealityIn moderation, prune plums can be part of a healthy diet and may even aid in weight management due to their fiber content.

 Healthy Recipes